-Single use residential \leq 22 DUA is appropriate in this area that now comprises mainly two-story quadriplexes.
-Also appropriate is residential with ground floor neighborhood-serving retail or office uses, with retail preferably fronting Charlottetowne Avenue and the park.
+quadriplexes.
+Also appropriate is ground floor neighborhood-serving retail or office uses, with retail preferably fronting Charlottetowne Avenue.

 L-5 Indicate Transit Oriented - Mixed Use as appropriate for this location.
 The commercial heart of the northern section of the plan area, it is bisected by Elizabeth Avenue which links Uptown Charlotte with Hawthorne Lane and Elizabeth's hospitals and other health care facilities.
 Development in this area should feature active ground floor non-residential uses such as retail, office, and civic.
+High-density residential (>22

-Single use residential should not exceed 22 DUA.
-Moderate to high-density residential and/or office uses are appropriate for upper floors.
+DUA) and/or office uses are appropriate for upper floors.
 Buildings should be oriented toward the primary streets (East Fourth Street, Elizabeth and Charlottetowne Avenues, North Torrence Street, and Hawthorne Lane), and should provide for ground floor pedestrian interest with amenities such as outdoor seating/dining, plazas and urban open space, street trees, pedestrian scale lighting, and public art.
 Parking should be structured and/or behind buildings, with parking structures wholly or partially wrapped with ground-level uses that activate the street and provide pedestrian interest.